Frank Yallop: International career

+Yallop made five appearances for England's youth team in 1981–82 before switching allegiance to Canada.

+He had initially been ineligible to feature for Canada and thus missed out on their first World Cup participation in 1986.
+After FIFA's rules changed regarding national team player eligibility, Yallop was finally able to make his official debut and start for Canada at 26 years of age on 13 May 1990, against Mexico in the 1990 North American Championship, helping Canada win the tournament.
+Yallop had featured in Canada's first match of the tournament against the United States, however since the US sent a B-squad to the match, it did not count as a full international.

-Missing out on Canada's only World Cup participation in 1986, Yallop only made his debut for Canada at 26 years of age in a May 1990 North American Championship match against the United States.
-Since this game strangely was not official his real debut came a few days later in the same tournament against Mexico.
-He earned 52 caps, scoring no goals.
-He has represented Canada in 27 FIFA World Cup qualification matches.
-His final international was a November 1997 World Cup qualification match against Costa Rica.
+Over his Canada career he earned 52 caps, serving as captain multiple times, and scoring no goals at the international level.
+He represented Canada in 27 FIFA World Cup qualification matches across the 1994 and 1998 World Cup qualifying campaigns.
+His final international was on 16 November 1997 away to Costa Rica in Canada's final 1998 World Cup qualification match.

 On 29 April 2005, Yallop was selected for induction into the Canadian Soccer Hall of Fame for his playing career.
-On 24 May 2012, Yallop was selected by the Canadian Soccer Hall of Fame as the right back of Canada's Best XI for the 1963-2012 era.
+On 24 May 2012, Yallop was selected by the Canadian Soccer Hall of Fame as the right back of Canada's Best XI for the 1963–2012 era.

 Coaching career

 Early coaching career

 After retiring following his 1998 season with the Tampa Bay Mutiny, Yallop was offered the opportunity to become an assistant coach for the club starting with the 1999 MLS season.
-In the interim period before the pre-season would begin, Yallop began his coaching career in 1998 as an assistant-coach under Lothar Osiander with the US Project-40 team, joining the team on a 5-game tour of England.
+In the interim period before the pre-season would begin, Yallop began his coaching career in 1998 as an assistant-coach under Lothar Osiander with the U.S. Project-40 team, joining the team on a 5-game tour of England.
 Osiander joked that he brought Yallop on board because "I needed someone who knew how to drive on the other side of the road."
 Following the tour, he began his duties as an assistant coach for the Tampa Bay Mutiny.
 In 2000, he became chief assistant coach for D.C.
 United under Thomas Rongen.
 In December 2000, it had been reported that Yallop was considered as an early candidate to coach for his former team Tampa Bay Mutiny, but he did not make the final group of candidates.